Valentin Vodnik: Legacy

 Vodnik is generally regarded as the first real poet in Slovene, as well as the first journalist.
 In his writings, written in the old bohoričica orthography, he used his native Upper Carniolan dialect, into which he incorporated words and grammatical features from other Slovenian dialects to make it more widely understood; his approach included purifying the common lexicon substituting German expressions with more local expressions obtained across many Slovene regions.
 Although he is rarely praised for being a deep or original poet, his poems convey honest sentiments, and his use of irony is noteworthy.
 As a member of Sigmund Zois' circle, he helped several younger talents, including France Prešeren, the most important Slovenian poet.
 After Vodnik's death, Prešeren wrote two elegies in his memory.

 Valentin Vodnik was selected as the main motif for a recent commemorative coin series: the 250th anniversary of the birth of Valentin Vodnik, minted in January 2008.
 The obverse shows Valentin Vodnik's profile, the bottom portion of the coin is inscribed with the last verse of the poem "Moj spomenik," which in English says:

 "No daughter no son, to come after me, enough memory done, my songs sing of me."

 The same verses are inscribed on the back side of the Vodnik Monument at Vodnik Square and also on his tombstone.
 The monument was erected in 1889.
 The bronze statue and the simple pedestal were made by Alojz Gangl.
 Some elements related to the faithfulness to the Illyrian Provinces were added to the pedestal in 1929.

+Vodnik's cookbook was popular, with a mixture of mainly German recipes and sections about Slovene.
+It was developed into Slovenska kuharica (The Slovenian Cookbook, 1868) by Magdalena Pleiweis, which continued to be reissued into the 21st century.